-Trees shall be planted in accordance with the International Society of Arboriculture Tree Planting Best Management Practices (ANSI A300 Part 6).

-2. No tree shall be planted within four feet of a right-of-way line or curb.

-- 3. Trees planted near a public utility line shall follow spacing requirements detailed in Section 7.2.I.
-Utility Clear Zones using species on the Approved Right-of-Way Plant List in Appendix B. - No tree shall be planted within four feet of a public utility line (water or sewer), unless it is of a species on the Approved Right of Way Plant List in the Appendix. - 5.
-A landscape area in which trees are to be provided shall not conflict with a utility easement.6.
-No tree that has a mature height of 25 feet or greater shall be planted beneath an existing or

-- proposed overhead utility line.
-Where screening vegetation is required adjacent to or underneath overhead utility lines, small to medium trees selected from the plant palette for public easements and right of ways contained in Appendix B (a minimum of two inches in caliper as measured six inches above the ground) shall be provided instead of the required canopy trees. - 8.
+- 1. Trees shall be planted in accordance with the International Society of Arboriculture Tree Planting Best Management Practices (ANSI A300 Part 6). - 2.
+No tree shall be planted within four feet of a right-of-way line or curb. - 3.
+Trees planted near a public utility line shall follow spacing requirements detailed in Section 7.2.I.
+Utility Clear Zones using species on the Approved Right-of-Way Plant List in Appendix B. - 4.
+A landscape area in which trees are to be provided shall not conflict with a utility easement. - 5.
+No tree that has a mature height of 25 feet or greater shall be planted beneath an existing or proposed overhead utility line. - 6.
+Where screening vegetation is required adjacent to or underneath overhead utility lines, small to medium trees selected from the plant palette for public easements and right of ways contained in Appendix B (a minimum of two inches in caliper as measured six inches above the ground) shall be provided instead of the required canopy trees. - 7.
 Where landscape plans are required for new development of a lot, the landscape area shall be prepared so as to achieve a soil depth of at least six inches.
-The six-inch soil depth should consist of 75% soil blended with 25% compost.

-Four inches of organic mulch material shall cover the planting area with no more than two inches of mulch surrounding trees after settling.

-10. Earthen berms shall have side slopes not to exceed 3:1 (three feet of horizontal distance for each one foot of height).
+The six-inch soil depth should consist of 75% soil blended with 25% compost. - 8.
+Four inches of organic mulch material shall cover the planting area with no more than two inches of mulch surrounding trees after settling. - 9.
+Earthen berms shall have side slopes not to exceed 3:1 (three feet of horizontal distance for each one foot of height).
 All berms shall contain necessary drainage provisions, as required by the City Engineer.